kleberrangel/tigerlinux.github.io/recipes/misc/juju-tut-part1/README.md

 ## Our Environment:

-For our tutorial, we created four servers in OpenStack.
+For our tutorial, we created four servers in VirtualBox.
 Those were installed using my unattended seeds in the following url:

 - [Unattended installations templates for Centos, Debian and Ubuntu](http://tigerlinux.github.io/recipes/linux/unattended/index.html)